 Motorcyclists are one of the most vulnerable motorists on the road.
 They are not enclosed in metal, unlike car and truck drivers.
 They rely on protective gear to prevent injuries when accidents occur.
 Nobody can deny that there are a lot of motorcyclists out there, because motorcycles can be more economical and accessible.
 That also means that a lot of people are at risk of motorcycle accidents.

-Motorcycle accidents are such a serious issue that even legal professionals cater to them, such as the lawyers from Bruner Law.
+Many attorneys specialize in specific practice areas like motorcycle accidents accidents because they are such major issues.
+For motorcycle accidents specifically, serious and sometimes fatal injuries can occur, which is why many attorneys cater to this issue.
 But the medical bills and the legal fees are all preventable, if everybody would just be careful on the road.

 Below are the most common injuries associated with motorcycle accidents, because knowledge is the first step to prevention.